5 min read

 A market dominated by large incumbents, innovation occurring at a pace that would be disrespectful to glacial movement.
 Anthony Thomson’s been there, seen it and done it.

-First with Metro Bank, the UK’s first new bank in more than 150 years, focused on building a branch network, then in the complete opposite direction with Atom, the UK’s first mobile-first bank.
+First of all with Metro Bank, the UK’s first new bank in more than 150 years, focused on building a branch network, then in the complete opposite direction with Atom, the UK’s first mobile-first bank.

 And now he’s setting his sights on Australia with his latest venture 86 400.
 Don’t worry, we’ll get to the name.